Education policy of the United States

-The education policy of the United States is the set of objectives and acts of the federal government to support education in the United States.
-The federal government has limited authority to act on education, and education policy serves to support the education systems of state and local governments through funding and regulation of elementary, secondary, and post-secondary education.
+The federal government of the United States has limited authority to act on education, and education policy serves to support the education systems of state and local governments through funding and regulation of elementary, secondary, and post-secondary education.
 The Department of Education serves as the primary government organization responsible for enacting federal education policy in the United States.

 American education policy first emerged when the Congress of the Confederation oversaw the establishment of schools in American territories, and the government's role in shaping education policy expanded through the creation of land-grant universities in the 19th century.
 Federal oversight of education continued to increase during the desegregation of schools and the Great Society program.
 The Elementary and Secondary Education Act and the Higher Education Act were passed in 1965, forming the basis of subsequent education policy in the United States.
 The Education for All Handicapped Children Act expanded access for students with disabilities in 1975.

 The federal government is responsible for ensuring that state education laws and school practices comply with the Constitution of the United States.
 This includes protecting the Constitutional rights of students, ensuring students have equal access to education, and governing the presence of religion in schools.
 Another role of the federal government is to provide state governments with funding for public schools.
 The government also implements other policies or requires states to do so as a condition of federal funding, including child care programs, safety regulations, and standardized tests.
 The federal government's role in higher education is limited, though it does provide financial support for qualifying students and institutions.